 The off-diagonal longitudinal moduli and compliances (matrix elements 12, 13, and 23) relate compressive stresses to compressive strains in orthogonal directions.
-C{12} and C{13} are nearly equal and both double in the range from albite (\sim 30 GPa) to anorthite (\sim 60 GPa).
-The compliances, S{12} and S{I3} are appropriately negative; a compressive stress along the X-axis generates an expansion in the orthogonal directions (Y and Z axes).
-However, the C{23} modulus is anomalously small for albite and increases with anorthite content.
+C12 and C13 are nearly equal and both double in the range from albite (~30 GPa) to anorthite (~60 GPa).
+The compliances, S12 and S13, are appropriately negative; a compressive stress along the X axis generates an expansion in the orthogonal directions (Y and Z axes).
+However, the C23 modulus is anomalously small for albite and increases with anorthite content.
 A small value for C{23} means that application of normal strain in just the Y direction results in a small normal stress in the Z direction.
-That S{23} is positive for the $C\bar{1}$ plagioclases is unusual in that this indicates that a compressive stress along the Y axis gives rise to contraction along the Z-axis.
+That \mathbf{S}{23} is positive for the $C\overline{1}$ plagioclases is unusual in that this indicates that a compressive stress along the Y axis gives rise to contraction along the Z axis.
 Coesite also exhibits the same behavior [Weidner and Carleton, 1977] and has a similar, but not identical, tetrahedral framework to the feldspars.
-The structures of both minerals include 4-rings of tetrahedra that can undergo a torsional tilt that does not distort the tetrahedra (Figure 1a) [Angel et al., 2003, 2012].
-Simulations of the whole framework of feldspar show that the connectivity between these rings results in the torsion of all rings shortening the Y and Z directions simultaneously but leads to large expansion of the X direction (Figure 6 in [Angel et al., 2012]).
-Thus the negative values of S{12} and S{13} and the positive value of S{23} for $C\bar{1}$ plagioclases indicates that the elastic response of feldspars to individual normal stresses is, like their response to hydrostatic stress, accommodated by the mutual rotation of effectively rigid tetrahedra.
-Further modeling of the monoclinic feldspars [Angel et al., 2013] shows that while distortions and changes in relative size of the tetrahedra (e.g. due to changes in Al,Si ordering) do not affect the overall pattern of anisotropy of the structure, they do generate changes in the unit-cell parameters and can modify the anisotropy by a few percent.
-Therefore it is not surprising that the weak co-variation of the band c-axes with the torsional tilt, which leads to the positive value of S{23} for $C\bar{1}$ plagioclases is further weakened as the pattern of Al,Si order changes to that of the $I\bar{1}$ and $P\bar{1}$ phases and S{23} becomes zero within uncertainty: a compressive stress along Y causes no strain in the Z direction.
+The structures of both minerals include four rings of tetrahedra that can undergo a torsional tilt that does not distort the tetrahedra (Figure 1a) [Angel et al., 2003, 2012].
+Simulations of the whole framework of feldspar show that the connectivity between these rings results in the torsion of all rings shortening the Y and Z directions simultaneously but leads to large expansion of the X direction [Angel et al., 2012, Figure 6].
+Thus, the negative values of S{12} and S{13} and the positive value of S{23} for $C\overline{1}$ plagioclases indicate that the elastic response of feldspars to individual normal stresses is, like their response to hydrostatic stress, accommodated by the mutual rotation of effectively rigid tetrahedra.
+Further modeling of the monoclinic feldspars [Angel et al., 2013] shows that while distortions and changes in relative size of the tetrahedra (e.g., due to changes in Al-Si ordering) do not affect the overall pattern of anisotropy of the structure, they do generate changes in the unit cell parameters and can modify the anisotropy by a few percent.
+Therefore, it is not surprising that the weak covariation of the b and c axes with the torsional tilt, which leads to the positive value of S{23} for $C\overline{1}$ plagioclases, is further weakened as the pattern of Al-Si order changes to that of the $\sqrt{1}$ and $\sqrt{2}$ phases, and S{23} becomes zero within uncertainty: a compressive stress along Y causes no strain in the Z direction.